ablipan/doggy/README.md

 Make your IE8 compatible lib's documentation working on IE8 🙄.

 Totally inspired by [docsify](https://github.com/QingWei-Li/docsify), some codes are copied from it right now 🤒.
-If you do not need IE8 compatible, just use the powerful [docsify](https://github.com/QingWei-Li/docsify) instead.
+If you do not need IE8 compatible, just use the powerful [docsify](https://github.com/QingWei-Li/docsify).

 # Quick start